spkenv/spk/docs/ref/indexes.md

 packages at a once, e.g.:
 `spk repo index -r origin --update python --update zlib`

-The `--update` option takes a package/version as well.
+The `--update` option can also take a package/version.
 This lets the update be restricted to a specific version of a package.
-This can make for shorter update times for packages with a large number of versions, or builds per version, e.g.:
+This can make for shorter update times for packages with large numbers of versions, or builds per version, e.g.:
 `spk repo index -r origin --update python/3.10.8 --update zlib/1.2.12`

-Those commands will read in the existing index for the repository and update the versions and builds of the named package in the index.
-It is faster than generating an index from scratch.
-It has to be run once per repository to update the given package or packages in each repository's index.
+These commands will read in the existing index for the repository, and update the versions and builds of the named package in the index.
+This is faster than generating an index from scratch.
+But it has to be run once per repository to update the give packages in that repository's index.

 See `spk repo index -h` for more details.

-## Index vs Repository Mismatches - Updates are Important

-When index use is enabled, it is important to update the indexes when changes happen to the repository and its packages.
-Otherwise, the index and real package data will get out of sync.
-An index that is old will not have the same data as the repositories it is based on.
-This can lead to discrepancies in solves.
+You can also set up a SPK Indexer to update a repositories index when a package changes, if you also have a SPK message channel configured.
+See the 'Automatic index updates ...' sections below.

+### Automatic index updates when published or modifying packages

+SPK has support for automatically updating a repository's index when a package is published, or modified (e.g. deprecated), if there is an external messaging channel configured for SPK to talk to.

+SPK current only supports kafka as a messaging channel.

+With a messaging channel configured, SPK will be able to send package update messages (to a topic/queue) when any of these spk command are used:
+- `spk publish`
+- `spk deprecate`
+- `spk undeprecate`
+- `spk remove`

+This allows an external monitoring system to see package updates and act on them, e.g. by triggering an index update.

+SPK's `spk repo indexer --name ...` command can be used to run such a monitoring system that works with SPK's configured messaging channels (e.g. `spk repo indexer --name my_indexer_config_name`, see `spk repo indexer -h` for more options).

+An SPK Indexer will run forever and listen to the package update messages for a single repository.
+It wil accumulate the package updates, and when there is a pause in messages, it will perform an index update on that repository's index, and then wait for more package update messages.

+While it is running, the SPK indexer will send heartbeat messages (to a topic/queue) to indicate it is alive.
+While it is updating an index, the SPK indexer will send index status update messages to indicate when an index update has started, is in-progress, and has completed.

+The SPK commands that send package update messages will also wait and listen for index status update messages.
+They do this after they have finished publishing or updating the packages they were acting on, and only if a message channel is configured for their use.

+Those SPK commands use the index status update messages to workout when that repository's index update is complete, and then they return control to the user.
+This allows a site to ensure package updates are reflected in an index before a user's next spk command is run.
+The indexer's heartbeat and index update messages are used to detect if the indexer isn't running so the commands do not wait forever.

+See the [SPK messaging docs]({{< ref "./messaging" >}}) and the [SPK config file reference docs]({{< ref "../admin/config" >}}) for more details.

+#### SPK Indexer

+The SPK Indexer is meant to be run continuously as a service to monitor one repository and update that repository's index.
+If you have multiple repositories, and you want to automatically update all their indexes, you will need to config and run multiple SPK Indexers - each with their own config name and section.

+It is up to each site to deploy the SPK Indexer(s) as a service in the most appropriate way for that site.

+The SPK Indexer will make an index from scratch if one does not exist for the repository it is monitoring.
+This allows an Indexer to be used to bootstrap an index for a repository, and recover an index if it is removed or another problem occurs.

+The special admin "generate a full index" package update message can be sent to make a SPK Indexer regenerate a repository's index from scratch, even if one exists already.

+See the [SPK messaging docs]({{< ref "./messaging" >}}) and the [SPK config file reference docs]({{< ref "../admin/config" >}}) for more details.

+#### SPK update commands and index status messages

+These SPK commands send package update messages (to a topic/queue) when they run:
+- `spk publish`
+- `spk deprecate`
+- `spk undeprecate`
+- `spk remove`

+They also listen to index status messages (from a topic/queue), and wait for their repository's index to update before the commands finish.
+Messages about other repositories' indexes are ignored.

+However, because these commands are typically run by users, the cannot wait forever.
+The first thing they do is check the latest message (in the topic/queue) and to see if it is recent enough, e.g. within the last minute or so.
+A recent enough index status message means that a SPK Indexer is active and sending messages.
+In this case the commands will continue to listen and wait for index updates.
+If that message is too old, the command assumes the indexer is down, that the index is not going to be updated soon, and it exits immediately rather than wait.

+Provided they get recent enough messages, the commands will check the `index_start_time` field of the messages.
+They are looking for times that are after the command finished its updates (e.g. `spk publish` has published all its packages).
+Those index updates will include the package changes made by the command.
+When the command gets an 'Index completed' message with a late enough index start time, it knows the index contains its changes and it will stop listening and can exit successfully.

 ## Index Details

+SPK supports file-based flatbuffer formatted indexes.

 ### Index File Location